lablup/backend.ai-docs-webui/docs/admin_user_keypair_management/admin_user_keypair_management.rst

 while superadmin can see all users' information.
 Only superadmin can create and deactivate a user.

+User ID (email) and Name (username) can be filtered by typing text in the search box on each column header.

 .. image:: admin_user_page.png
    :alt: User management page